farehasultan/COMP4900-RTOS/README.md

-# Formula 1 Racecar Simulator
+# Formula 1 Racecar Engine Simulator

-Simulation of a F1 Engine using RTOS
+An application that simulates the interactions and reactions a RTOS must perform to reliably control the engine of a Formula 1 racing car.

 ## Authors